 “Our support for CDFI means we can help everyone affected to move forward positively and help break the cycle of poverty that can cause so much misery for our communities."

 Five Lamps is an experienced CDFI lender with wider social, economic and financial inclusion roles.
-The company was established as a social enterprise in 1985 and became a CDFI in 2004.
+Five Lamps is a registered charity established in 1985 and launched a CDFI in 2004.

 Key features of the CDFI operation in West Lothian, Fife and Falkirk would be: